jakekara/malloy-exec-budget-scrape/README.md

 out the parts that are actually tables, store them in the [output](output) dir and ignore the rest.

+The file [mega](output/mega.csv) combines all of the sheets into one CSV.

 I can't vouch for the complete accuracy of these scrapes.